n0meries1/aimlab/README.md

 # aimlab

 A simple and watered down replica of the aimtrainer Aimlabs.
-Written with OpenGL in C++;
+Written with OpenGL in C++